 Selecting Products to Showcase

 Select product groups to choose which products you want to include in your Showcase Shopping ad.
 For better targeting, divide product groups into more specific ones.
 Exclude item groups that include products you do not want to showcase.
-It must be remembered that AdWords only allows one ad per ad group to serve at a time and ad rotation is not allowed.
+It must be remembered that Google Ads only allows one ad per ad group to serve at a time and ad rotation is not allowed.

 Creating the Ad

 You’ll need an image that’s either a header image or a product image which will expand when the ad gets clicked.
 The image should be 1080×566 pixels and in a .JPG or .PNG file that’s smaller than 10 MB.
-Google AdWords management professionals recommend including an 82 px safety zone to ensure proper viewing on different screen sizes.
+Google Ads management professionals recommend including an 82 px safety zone to ensure proper viewing on different screen sizes.
 Don’t use promotional text, watermarks, montages, border or references to competitor logos for the image.

 Filling Relevant Fields